Peptide-powered wellness.

 TelePeptide is a coined compound word combining tele- (from telehealth) and peptide (the category of biologically active amino-acid chains the company prescribes).
 The brand uses the camel-cased spelling TelePeptide, with capital letters on both the “T” and the “P”, on its logo, website, and legal filings.
 The all-lowercase form telepeptide is also used.

 TelePeptide was founded in 2025 in Fort Lee, New Jersey by Ahmed Abdelhamid.
 The company was registered with the Better Business Bureau on 23 April 2026 under the category “Health Products”.
-The founding thesis was that compounded versions of GLP-1 receptor agonists — semaglutide and tirzepatide, the active ingredients in branded medications such as Ozempic, Wegovy, and Zepbound — could be made widely accessible to uninsured and high-deductible patients at a fraction of branded list prices, without compromising on clinician oversight or pharmacy quality.
+The founding thesis was that compounded versions of GLP-1 receptor agonists — semaglutide and tirzepatide, the active ingredients in certain FDA-approved GLP-1 medications — could be made widely accessible to uninsured and high-deductible patients at transparent cash-pay prices, without compromising on physician oversight or pharmacy quality.

 The company launched bilingual Arabic and Spanish patient-facing experiences in May 2026, becoming one of the first US telehealth providers to publish a full medical intake flow in Egyptian colloquial Arabic and Mexican Spanish (rather than the more formal Modern Standard Arabic and European Spanish typical of US telehealth localization).